2003–04 Real Madrid CF season: Transfers

+Winter

 Pre-season

 The team embarked on a summer tour in Asia, for 18 days, to cash in on the worldwide appeal of their new signing, David Beckham.
 It included exhibition matches in Beijing, Tokyo, Hong Kong and Bangkok, which alone earned the club €10 million.
 This was compared by popular contrary with the tour with the first visit of The Beatles to the United States in 1964.
 Although lucrative and generating wide publicity, the preparation value of the Asia was questionable, considering that the long 2003–04 season which lay ahead.
 It was exhausting for the players, due to endless rounds of publicity engagements and restrictions on the players' freedom of movement (due to the team hotel being besieged by fans).
 Most players admitted that they would have preferred a low-profile training camp and/or to have been home in Spain for the pre-season, instead of playing meaningless show matches against low quality opponents.
 The Asia tour has been said to have catered more to the needs of the club's marketing than to its players' preparations.